 The bust period was followed by WWI, the Depression and WWII and it wasn’t until the 1960s that people started to rebuild the town and revive the beautiful mansions and main street storefronts to create a lively, productive city.
 Today Stillwater is once again a thriving, bustling river town.
-The lumber industry has been replaced with tourism, drawing thousands to peruse independent shops filled with antiques, specialty clothing, furniture and restaurants.
+The lumber industry has been replaced with tourism, drawing thousands to shop, dine, and explore the beautiful riverfront area.
 Hundreds of thousands descend on the city each summer to take advantage of the river and outdoor recreation and the many riverfront festivals held each year.

-see the mansions of the wealthy lumber barons, the city’s parks, overlooks, and historic sites and hear tales of ties to the rich and famous who frequented the town as well as the lumberjacks who worked the world’s largest pine forests. www.stillwatertrolley.com
+One of the best ways to begin a first visit to Stillwater is with a historic narrated trolley tour that transports you back in time as you learn about the colorful history of this lumber boom town gone bust.
+The tour begins along the St. Croix riverfront, once bustling with saw mills, trains and riverboats.
+You’ll see the mansions of the wealthy lumber barons, the city’s parks, overlooks, and historic sites and hear tales of ties to the rich and famous who frequented the town as well as the lumberjacks who worked the world’s largest pine forests.
+Note that tours run May-October.

 Other historic gems in Stillwater include the original Isaac Staples Mill, located just south of the Warden’s Museum, which now houses a sprawling antique shop and the Stillwater Public Library circa 1902, one of thousands of libraries built by Andrew Carnegie at the turn of the century. www.stillwaterlibrary.org